 * Compare the events in your dream to what happened the previous day.
 Your dreams at night will ALWAYS be connected to what happened the previous day.
 You’ll find that any struggle you face in your dreams tonight will seem very similar to something you struggled with today.
 Anything you accomplish today will bare a striking resemblance to something you manage to do in your dream tonight.

 Dreams are so very powerful and have so so much information inside of them, when you know how to understand them.
-My latest book Dream on It is very thorough and will teach you how the dreaming mind works.
+My latest book is very thorough and will teach you how the dreaming mind works.
 It’s been so effective that it has been featured on Dr. Oz, the Today Show, Fox Business, Steve Harvey and more!
 It also includes a chapter on animals in dreams and how they are connected to our behaviors and instincts.
 Once you’ve read Dream on It you’ll never look at your dreams the same again!
 It also makes a FANTASTIC gift for anybody!

 “This book was given to me as a gift and I love it!
 I could hardly put it down.
 I refer back to it often to interpret my dreams now.
 I loved it so much I recommend it to everyone I know.” – Mel Martin